GTPGllc/Ender-2-Pro-v427/README.md

 ### LINK: https://www.amazon.com/gp/product/B07TMX9WFW
 ## TH3DStudio Link for Adapter Cable Set.
 (This is not a paid affiliate link)
 ### LINK: https://www.th3dstudio.com/product/ender-2-pro-stepper-motor-adapter-cable-4-pack/
-    1.This adapter kit will make the motors run backwards only on a Creality v4.2.7 motherboard.
+This adapter kit will make the motors run backwards only on a Creality v4.2.7 motherboard.
 I have compensated for this in the firmware already and no changes to firmware are necessary, and the motors now turn in the proper direction.
 1. ### If you decide to compile your own firmware, make sure you change the following settings in the firmware in Configuration.h
 2. ### Change #define INVERT_X_DIR false  to  #define INVERT_X_DIR true
 3. ### Change #define INVERT_Y_DIR false  to  #define INVERT_Y_DIR true